Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Whether you favor dark or light, these two halves of the same whole offer identical abilities, just with different colors.
 White's Wrath of God and black's Damnation each demand only four mana and reduce all creatures to ash, instantly destroying them and preventing regeneration.

-Future of Board Wipes
+Future of Board Wipes in MTG

-We've seen how each color specializes in their own flavor of mass destruction.
+We've seen how each color specializes in its own flavor of mass destruction.
 White and black outright destroy units, red deals damage, blue often bounces (returns to the hand), and green targets flying creatures, but these are generalizations—you'll find a few surprises in each camp.

 Regardless of which route you choose for constructing an apocalyptic map, you'll want to include a field-resetting surprise in almost any deck list, granting an escape route to counter foes who have gained a lead.
 But for now, as we eagerly await Wizards of the Coast's next expansion of field-wipe spells, vote for your favorite nuke and I'll see you at our next MTG countdown!